Get my Email Exclusives!

 Real Food Liz/Liz Wolfe is a participant in the Amazon Services LLC Associates Program, an affiliate advertising program designed to provide a means for sites to earn advertising fees by advertising and linking to Amazon.com.
 Regarding other affiliate links and affiliate relationships: I may receive monetary compensation or other types of remuneration for my endorsement, recommendation, testimonial and/or link to any products or services from this blog.
 An underlined hyperlink denotes a sponsored, affiliate or Amazon Services LLC link from which I earn or have earned a fee.
 For more information, click here.

 For speed readers: check out my 10-second summary below

-- The CRAZY reason you should use a zinc-based STICK
+- The crazy reason you should use a zinc-based STICK

-You might NEED sunscreen (think beach days, acne, photoaging)
+Some sun can be healthy, but sometimes we need sunscreen (think beach days, acne, photoaging)